SplendidAlakey/Perfectly-Splendid/README.md

 </p>
 </details>

-<details><summary>Using vanilla launcher (not preferred):</summary>
+<details><summary>Using vanilla launcher (not recommended):</summary>
 <p>

 1. Install the 1.19.2 version of the game and make sure it works without any mods
 2. Navigate to https://quiltmc.org/en/install/client/ and follow the instructions to install Quilt Loader 0.17.6
 3. Navigate to https://www.curseforge.com/minecraft/mc-mods/qsl and download QSL, then put it into the .minecraft/mods folder.
 If such a folder doesn't exist, simply create one.
-4. Navigate to https://www.curseforge.com/LINKGOESHERE, choose the latest version of the pack and scroll down until you see the list of included mods
+4. Navigate to https://www.curseforge.com/minecraft/modpacks/perfectly-splendid, choose the latest version of the pack and scroll down until you see the list of included mods
-5. Download every mod, make sure to use the correct versions, and put them all into the mods folder
+5. Download every mod, make sure to use the correct versions, and put them all into the mods folder (some mods must be a specific version, to make the process easier find a way to download mods automatically using the pack's zip, rather than manually)
-6. Download the modpack file and exctract the "config", "resourcepacks" and "kubejs" folders from it, put them all in .minecraft/
+6. Download the modpack file and extract the "config", "shaderpacks" and "kubejs" folders from it, put them all in .minecraft/
 7. Launch the game using the Quilt profile in the launcher

 </p>